ghaiklor/iterm-fish-fisher-osx/README.md

 This guide is targeted for those, who wants to have a nice UI in the terminal with the rich features.

+Please, raise your issue if something strange happened.
+I'd like to improve this script, so it could work without any errors during the installation.

 ## The Problem

 Every time, I've re-installed my operating system, I spend around ~30 minutes to set up my terminal environment again.